jenkinsci/pipeline-build-step-plugin/README.md

 The following features are available in Pipeline:

-##### Project to Build
+### Project to Build
 This is the name or path of a downstream job to build.
 It may be another Pipeline job, but more commonly a freestyle or other project.
-Use a simple name if the job is in the same folder as this upstream Pipeline job; otherwise can use relative paths like `../sister-folder/downstream` or absolute paths like `/top-level-folder/nested-folder/downstream`.
+Use a simple name if the job is in the same folder as this upstream Pipeline job; otherwise use relative paths like `../sister-folder/downstream` or absolute paths like `/top-level-folder/nested-folder/downstream`.
 Example;
 ```groovy
   job: 'Hello-World'
 ```

-##### Wait for completion
+### Wait for completion
 You may ask that this Pipeline build wait for completion of the downstream build.
-In that case the return value of the step is an object on which you can obtain read-only properties: so you can inspect its properties such as result using `.result` and so on.
+In this case, the return value of the step is an object on which you can obtain read-only properties; so you can inspect its properties such as result using `.result` and so on.
 Properties of build upon completion are;
 * getBuildCauses: Returns a JSON array of build causes for the current build
 ```groovy